jon-jacky/home/design.md

 26 Jul 2020

 - <http://tractatus.lib.uiowa.edu/map/> -
-  Visualization of Wittgensteins' *Tractatus*, like the London subway map.
+  Visualization of Wittgenstein's *Tractatus*, like the London subway map.
-  If you just want to read the text:

   <http://tractatus-online.appspot.com/Tractatus/jonathan/index.html>
+  If you just want to read the text.

-  Both via <https://news.ycombinator.com/item?id=23953857> with many others.
+  Both via <https://news.ycombinator.com/item?id=23953857> with links to others also.

 - Michele Pasin's PhiloSurfical web app did a visualization of the *Tractatus* in the early 2000s: